Polynomial Freiman-Ruzsa, Reed-Muller codes and Shannon capacity: Reed-Muller codes

-where $p_X$ is a probability measure supported on $\mathcal{X}$ and $X \sim p_X$.
-It gives a measure of the randomness of $X$; it is 0 for constant random variables and it is maximal on a given support size for a uniform random variable.
+In this paper, we analyze entropies of Reed-Muller message layers. \begin{definition} Let $A$ be a random variable taking values on a finite set $\A$.
+Define

-The entropy is a convenient measure of randomness to exploit chain rule properties of measuring the randomness on multiple variables, as will be extensively used here for the RM codeword components.
-Moreover, the entropy still gives a useful proxy to the more operational quantity of coding theory which consist of the error probability of the optimal maximum likelihood decoder: For a random variable $\xi$ taking values in a finite set $\mathcal{X}$, the error probability of guessing the value of $\xi$ by declaring its most likely value is given by $\mathrm{err}(\xi):=1-\max_{x \in \mathcal{X}}\pp_\xi(x)$.
-Then $\mathrm{err}(\xi) \leq H(\xi)$.
+$H(A)$ is called the entropy of $A$. \end{definition} The entropy is a convenient measure of randomness to exploit chain rule properties of measuring the randomness on multiple variables, as will be extensively used here for the RM codeword components.